tonywzhang/Study-Guide-Notes/Algorithms.md

 This representation is considered an adjacency matrix representation.

-If there are edges for each vertice towards every other vertice in the tree, it would expect there to be an estimated n^2 number of edges.
+If there are edges for each vertex towards every other vertex in the tree, it would expect there to be an estimated n^2 number of edges.
 An adjacency matrix would be a huge waste of space assuming n is an exceedingly large number.